Fleck's $18M, 5-year contract comes with big buyout, bonuses

 If Fleck is dismissed without cause after one year, the university would owe him $9 million.
 The buyout figure drops to $3 million after three full seasons and $1.5 million with one year remaining.

 The 36-year-old Fleck spent the last four seasons at Western Michigan and in 2016 led the Broncos to a 13-1 record and a Cotton Bowl appearance.
+If he were to leave Minnesota for another school before the end of his contract, Fleck would owe the university $1 million for every year remaining on the deal.

 Unlike deals for his predecessors Tracy Claeys and Jerry Kill, Fleck's contract includes language requiring him to make an effort in the process of supervising, evaluating, training and coaching his players ''to develop their character.''